tylerchandrosscohen/tylerchandrosscohen.github.io/research-areas.md

       <p>
         I address this challenge by combining whole genome sequencing (WGS) with phenotypic cytotoxicity assays to link genetic content to functional outcomes.
 The goal is to integrate these genomic data with in vitro cytotoxicity measurements and targeted validation of single-nucleotide polymorphisms in enterotoxin genes associated with cytotoxicity within an exposure assessment framework, to determine whether virulence potential and risk can be predicted.
-This integrated approach enables a more nuanced, strain-specific evaluation of virulence potential by directly linking genomic variation in toxin loci to functional cytotoxic outcomes, thereby strengthening exposure assessment and informing food safety decision-making.
+This integrated approach enables a more nuanced, strain-specific evaluation of virulence potential by directly linking genomic variation to functional cytotoxic outcomes, thereby strengthening exposure assessment and informing food safety decision-making.
       </p>

     </div>